History

 Garvo exists 131 years.
 Where up until 2005, Garvo was a dynamic family business, in which the whole family worked, it’s now become an inspiring company.
 Looking at its history, the generations of Garretsen from Drempt appear to have, without exception, several similarities.

 All the Garretsens are perseverers and innovaters, always interested in progress.
 The four generations have consciously contributed to the community and to helping others.
 One thing in particular: they all married very practical women, who were in education and/or were good in bookkeeping and organizing, and who supported the business for the full one hundred percent.
 Thanks to this corporate culture, employees have always been strongly engaged in the business.
 Now it has become a company, with the same attitude toward progress.
-Present CEO, Herman Garretsen, says: “We don’t only produce animal feed.
+Herman Garretsen, says: “We don’t only produce animal feed.
 Everything we do here has to be towards making a better world for humans and animals.”

 1886